-Put the finishing touches on your latest novel and submit it for a chance to earn a publishing contract as well as bragging rights in Columbus Creative Cooperative's 2014 novel contest!
+Put the finishing touches on your latest novel and submit it for a chance to earn a cash prize and a publishing contract, as well as bragging rights in Columbus Creative Cooperative's 2015 novel contest!

-We'll open the contest for entries from the public on January 1, 2014 and close January 31, 2014.
-Submit early as CCC reserves the right to close the contest early to ensure that our panel of judges can devote adequate attention to each novel.
-We will only accept up to 200 valid submissions.
+The contest is currently open for submissions through January 31, 2015.
+Submit soon as CCC reserves the right to close the contest early to ensure that our panel of judges can devote adequate attention to each novel.

 Find the contest on Facebook.